 With this data in hand, you can then identify where there are trouble spots.
 If some users or teams are struggling with the new application, you can dive deeper into why and help proactively provide support to increase usage.

 Having access to retention and engagement data can also provide you with proof for stakeholders and executives that your hitting your adoption goals.
 And, in turn, are maximizing your return on investment from the application.

 4. Reduce Upfront Training

 Training employees when a new application launches is seen by most organizations as a costly, but necessary investment.
 But what if you could better train your employees AND save money?

-With onboarding software, upfront training can be eliminated or significantly reduced.
+With a digital adoption solution, upfront training can be eliminated or significantly reduced.
 Employees learn the application more organically, getting help as needed with the same scenario-based type of training they would have gotten in a traditional training.
 However, because this training is happening “on the job,” they are 70 to 80 percent more likely to retain the information according to the Edgar Dale Cone of Learning.
 According to this learning model, learners retain only 10-20 percent of what they see or hear, but up to 90 percent of learning when it is done on the job.

 Change management is never easy and getting users to convert to a new application can be a challenge, even with the best user onboarding experiences.
 However, when employees get the right guidance at the right time and in the right place, you eliminate frustration from poor knowledge retention and lower productivity.
 You also increase employee’s willingness to adopt a new method for their work and drive higher adoption rates.

 How do you currently assist employees with learning new software and what types of adoption rates are you seeing from your efforts?
 We’d love to hear what’s working and what’s not.